puetzp/pullconf/documentation/src/installation/client.md

 sudo systemctl disable pullconf.timer
 ```

-If this is your first installation the service unit (`pullconf.service`) will likely be in the "failed" state after being triggered for the first time by the scheduler, because some mandatory configuration parameters need to be set up.
+If this is your first installation the service unit (`pullconf.service`) will likely be in the `failed` state after being triggered for the first time by the scheduler, because some mandatory configuration parameters need to be set up.
 Refer to the log at `/var/log/pullconf/pullconf.log` to see what might be missing to successfully run the program.

 As with the server component **pullconf** is configured via environment variables.
 As you can see in the systemd unit file the unit reads environment variables from `/etc/pullconf/environment` (the required format is documented [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#EnvironmentFile=).
 Refer to the following table for all available parameters.